hcsalmon1/Unidiomatic-Rust-Compiler-Project/README.md

 <b>Questions and Answers:</b>

+<b>Are you trolling?</b>

+Yes.
+But honestly if someone forced me to write code in Rust, I would probably write it this way.

 <b>Why No Tagged Unions?</b>

 Rust doesn't have enums, instead they have tagged unions.
 Types that can carry anything in each element.